Arthroscopic knee surgery in a middle-age patient. Are there non-surgical options?

 Ross Hauser, MD., Danielle R. Steilen-Matias, MMS, PA-C

-What they also have in common is that they have reached a point that their knee braces, over-the-counter medications, ice packs and heating pads are not helping anymore.
-Even so, the morning or pre-activity workout will still include pre-emptive NSAIDs to keep swelling at bay and the knee brace to hold their knee together.
-When the knee brace no longer fits under work clothes, then sometime of sleeve or taping is used.
+At our center, we see a lot of patients who love to be active and play golf, tennis, and pickleball.
+We also see patients who have demanding lines of work.
+These included contractors, landscapers, and other jobs that require people to be on their feet all day.
+Many of these people are entering middle age and they are starting to have some degenerative breakdowns in their knees.
+Many have also reached reached a point where their knee braces, over-the-counter medications, ice packs, and heating pads are not helping anymore.
+Even so, the morning or pre-activity workout will still include pre-emptive NSAIDs to keep swelling at bay and the knee brace to hold the knee together.
+When the knee brace no longer fits under work clothes, then some type of sleeve or taping is used.

 Now you are at the point where you have to decide to: